anilu556/BelloteroTest/README.md

 1. Clone/fork the repository to your computer.
 2. Install npm (if you don't have it already).
 3. Run "npm install" to install the packages it needs to run.
 Wait a while.
 4. Run "npm start".
 This should open the app.
+If not, go to http://localhost:3000